webcreate/infinite-ajax-scroll/docs/events.md

 property  | type   | description
 --------- | ------ | -------------
-pageIndex | int    | The page index of the current page (not the page that is about to be loaded) top       | int    | ScrollTop url       | string | Url of the page title     | string | Title of the page
+pageIndex | int    | The page index of the current page top       | int    | ScrollTop url       | string | Url of the page title     | string | Title of the page